friedmanroy/CIDR-cell-segment/README.md

-# CIDR-cell-segment
+# Semi-Automatic Cell Segmentation GUI

-Code base for semi-automatic cell segmentation in wells
+Code base for a GUI that helps with semi-automatic cell segmentations in wells.